WKEY (AM): Programming

-WKEY carries a mix of local and syndicated programming.
-Weekdays begin with a locally produced morning show called "Highway 64 with Big Al".
-The station also has a news department which prepares and broadcasts local news reports on weekdays.
-The bulk of the broadcast day's programming comes from Dial Global's Mainstream Country network.
-Nationally syndicated programs aired on WKEY include the "Tim White Bluegrass Show" and "zMAX Racing Country".
-The station carries a one-minute newscast from Fox News Radio at the top of each hour.
+WKEY carried a mix of local and syndicated programming.
+Weekdays began with a locally produced morning show called "Highway 64 with Big Al".
+The station also had a news department which prepared and broadcast local news reports on weekdays.
+The bulk of the broadcast day's programming came from Dial Global's Mainstream Country network.
+Nationally syndicated programs aired on WKEY included the "Tim White Bluegrass Show" and "zMAX Racing Country".
+The station carried a one-minute newscast from Fox News Radio at the top of each hour.

-WKEY broadcasts live football games from Covington High School in the Fall.
-WKEY is an affiliate of the University of Virginia's Virginia Sports Network, which carries the school's football and basketball games.
-NASCAR Sprint Cup Series races can also be heard on WKEY with live coverage provided by the Motor Racing Network and the Performance Racing Network.
+WKEY had broadcast live football games from Covington High School in the Fall.
+WKEY was an affiliate of the University of Virginia's Virginia Sports Network, which carried the school's football and basketball games.
+NASCAR Sprint Cup Series races could also be heard on WKEY with live coverage provided by the Motor Racing Network and the Performance Racing Network.

-On Sunday mornings, WKEY airs an assortment of religious programming.
-The programming begins with half an hour of locally produced Gospel music program, after which the station the syndicated programs In Touch Ministries and Focus on the Family, rounding out the block with a live local church service broadcast.
+On Sunday mornings, WKEY aired an assortment of religious programming.
+The programming began with one half hour of locally produced Gospel music program, after which the station aired the syndicated programs In Touch Ministries and Focus on the Family, rounding out the block with a live local church service broadcast.

 Translator

-In addition to the main station, WKEY is relayed by an FM translator to widen its broadcast area.
+In addition to the main station, WKEY was relayed by an FM translator to widen its broadcast area.